-The production of the timber frame and roof of the LK-T building must have involved carpenters of a high standard.
-Like in the case of the timber-framed buildings in medieval northern Europe, the LK-T carpenters would have been the master builders on the site; indeed, the ancient Greek word for 'carpenter', τέκτων, is closely related to the idea of woodworking and building (Singer et al. 1956, 233; Liddell and Scott 1996, s.v. τέκτων; Kakaras 2013, 118-9; cf. the Japanese daiku - Zwerger 2015, 58).
-This connection is already found in Homer, where the carpenters, τέκτονες, are at the same time furniture makers (Odyssey 19.56), builders of boats (Iliad 5.59; 13.390; 15.411; Odyssey 5.250; 9.126) and builders of houses (Iliad 6.313-316, referring to the palace of Paris in Troy, built by the best carpenters; Odyssey 17.384 and Odyssey 21.43, referring to the carpenter as a builder using wood, τέκτονα δούρων, 32 and as a builder of the threshold, door jambs and doors of a doorway, respectively).
+τέκτων; Kakaras 2013, 118-9; cf. the Japanese daiku - Zwerger 2015, 58).
+This connection is already found in Homer, where the carpenters, τέκτονες, are at the same time furniture makers (Odyssey 19.56), builders of boats (Iliad 5.59; 13.390; 15.411; Odyssey 5.250; 9.126) and builders of houses (Iliad 6.313-316, referring to the palace of Paris in Troy, built by the best carpenters; Odyssey 17.384 and 21.43, referring to the carpenter as a builder using wood, τέκτονα δούρων, and as a builder of the threshold, door jambs and doors of a doorway, respectively).

-The LK-T carpenters or $\tau \acute{\epsilon} \kappa \tau o \nu \epsilon \varsigma$ would have had crucial decisions to make pertaining to: the different depths required for the embedment of the centre posts, on the one hand, and the posts along the walls and the veranda, on the other; the shape, dimensions and proportions of the timber frame members and the joints that interlocked them to each other; the orientation of the wall- and veranda posts; and the height and pitch of the roof, to ensure the overall structural equilibrium and strength of the timber frame to resist the action of the roof load, the wind forces, but also the earthquakes, to which Euboea was particularly prone (see Appendix 5: III).
+The LK-T carpenters or $\tau \acute{e}\kappa \tau o \nu \epsilon \varsigma$ would have had crucial decisions to make pertaining to: the different depths required for the embedment of the centre posts and the wall- and veranda posts; the shape, dimensions and proportions of the timber frame members and the joints that interlocked them to each other; the orientation of the wall- and veranda posts; and the height and pitch of the roof.
+These decisions would have been necessary to ensure the overall structural equilibrium and strength of the timber frame to resist the action of the roof load,34 the wind forces, but also the earthquakes, to which Euboea is particularly prone (see Appendix 5: III).

-The use of 'squared' timbers for the majority of the posts (i.e. the wall- and veranda posts) of the LK-T building, probably also for other elements of the frame and for the entire roof as reasonably reconstructed above, implies a laborious process of conversion of tree trunks and fairly advanced carpentry skills (Appendix 1: A.2), as well as a technological level such as to include the manufacture of rather complex tools or equipment suitable for working the wood with precision.
-Indeed, unlike pole-frame buildings, which exploit the natural qualities of trees with minimal conversion and only require tied connections between poles, without the use (or with minimal use) of tools, a squared timber frame building like the one at LK-T would normally have required, as already mentioned, carved joints for the interlocking of the timbers; these joints would of course have been made before they were put in place and should have been carefully shaped and tight-fitting, if they were to produce a rigid and long-lasting frame, since in square timber framing 'the critical thing is to get the joints right'.
+The use of 'squared' timbers for the majority of the posts (i.e. the wall- and veranda posts) of the LK-T building, probably also for other elements of the frame and for the roof as reasonably reconstructed above, implies a laborious process of conversion of tree trunks and fairly advanced carpentry skills (Appendix 1: A.2).
+It also implies a technological level such as to include the manufacture of rather complex tools or equipment suitable for working the wood with precision.
+Indeed, unlike pole-frame buildings, which exploit the natural qualities of trees with minimal conversion and only require tied connections between poles, without the use (or with minimal use) of tools, a squared timber frame building like the one at LK-T would normally have required, as already mentioned, carved joints for the interlocking of the timbers.
+These carved joints would have been made before they were put in place and should have been carefully shaped and tight-fitting.
+The specific shape and fit of the carved joints, too, would have been vital parts of producing a rigid and long-lasting frame, since in square timber framing 'the critical thing is to get the joints right'.
 Special tools and jointing techniques, and by extension skilful carpenters, were essential to this effect.
 Given, however, the irregularities in the dimensions and spacing of the posts, one does not expect at LK-T the very high level of 'prefabrication' and precision exhibited, for instance, by the traditional box-frame buildings in Britain, whose various frames were pre-assembled on the ground (Appendix 1: B.1.IV).